 Competing interests

 We declare to have no competing interests.
 In the past five years none of the authors received reimbursements, fees, funding, or salary from any organization that may, in any way, gain or lose financially from the publication of this manuscript, neither now or in the future.
-DS and SS are supported by the International Bureau Of the German Ministry of Education and Research (BMBF)Deutsche Forschungsgemeinschaft (DFG) grant JA 1904/2-1, SCHU 2515/1-1 GoodOD (Good Ontology Design) and the Bundesministerium für Bildung und Forschung (BMBF)-IB mobility project BRA 09/006..
+DS and SS are supported by the Deutsche Forschungsgemeinschaft (DFG) grant JA 1904/2-1, SCHU 2515/1-1 GoodOD (Good Ontology Design) and the Bundesministerium für Bildung und Forschung (BMBF)-IB mobility project BRA 09/006..

 None of the authors hold stocks or shares in an organization that may gain or lose financially from the publication of this manuscript, neither now nor in the future.